 - Analog controls use a dial knob with numbered settings, typically ranging from 1 to 9.
 This knob determines the frequency that the compressor cycles on to cool the air.
 Unlike a central AC unit with a thermostat, a window AC with analog controls can’t sense the air temperature in the room.

 - Digital window units have an internal thermostat that monitors the temperature in the room.
-Users set the unit to cool to a specific temperature ranging from the low 60s to mid-80s Fahrenheit.
+You set the unit to cool to a specific temperature ranging from the low 60s to mid-80s Fahrenheit.
 The compressor comes on when the temperature rises above the setting and shuts off when it reaches that temperature.

 Filter and Vents